MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_DEMO.md

 >**Note:** This code block represents that the **HomeController** inherits the Controller base class which is in the namespace **Microsoft.AspNetCore.Mvc**.

-17. In the **HomeController.cs** code window, locate the following code.
+17. In the **HomeController.cs** code window, locate the following code:

   ```cs
        Photo requestedPhoto = _dbContext.Photos.FirstOrDefault(p => p.PhotoID == PhotoId);